EthStats/floca/README.md

 ## Microservice configuration

 Each microservice must have a unique name and must belong to an application or domain.
-These names will be used in the message bus for routing and distinguish different fields of juristiction.
+These names will be used in the message bus for routing and distinguish different fields of jurisdiction.

 ```javascript